 Someone who recently founded a tech company that is using existing capital and hasn't generated revenue yet, but she does have staff on payroll.
 As a result of this she is not eligible for the CEWS as she has not operated long enough to show a drop in revenue.
-She may be eligible for the newly announced IRAP program, but we need more details.
+If the founder has had to reduce her staff's hours so they now earn less than \$1000 per month they can still be individually eligible for the CERB.